Private Internet Access (PIA) is one of the biggest VPN services on the market, with a long track record going back many years.

 6. PIA has great prices (and an average refund policy)

-Private Internet Access has always been among the best cheap VPN services on the market, with very affordable prices.
+Private Internet Access has always been among the the best cheap VPN services on the market, with very affordable prices.

 PIA offers three basic pricing tiers on their website: